We are housed in the Academic Resource Center/Dorothy Johansen House (a/k/a “The DoJo”). Our work includes:

 Academic Support staff members are available for one-on-one meetings with students.
 If you are unsure if we are the most appropriate resource for a given situation, feel free to contact us to discuss.
 We are well connected with other offices on campus, and may suggest other resources either in addition to or in place of a coaching meeting.

 Academic Support staff are available to help students learn about tutoring options, and to help them get the most out of their time with a tutor.

 Tutoring at Reed is intended to supplement the in-class experience for students and to provide additional resources to the extent that the professors find this helpful and in support of their course goals.
 We encourage you to use this resource as appropriate and to share with us your preferences regarding tutoring for each class.

-Individual, or one-on-one tutoring is when a student books a tutor online or via email, and they meet at an agreed location for one hour.
-Reed has more than 200 tutors available, for around 100 subjects.
+Individual, or one-on-one, tutoring is when a student books an appointment with a tutor online or via email, and they meet at an agreed location for up to one hour per week.
 Students can also book an individual writing tutor for help with writing for any course.